John Brascia

-John F. Brascia (May 11, 1932 – February 19, 2013) was an American actor and dancer, best known for his dancing partnerships on film with Vera-Ellen in White Christmas (1954) and with Cyd Charisse and Liliane Montevecchi in Meet Me in Las Vegas (1956).
+John F. Brascia (May 11, 1932 – February 19, 2013) was an American actor and dancer, famous for his dancing partnerships on film with Vera-Ellen in White Christmas (1954) and with Cyd Charisse and Liliane Montevecchi in Meet Me in Las Vegas (1956).

 Early life

 John Frank Brascia was born on May 11, 1932, in Fresno, California, to Italian immigrants Gaetano Brascia and Caterina Napolitano.
 The Brascia clan including his Uncle Mike and Aunt Concetta Brascia, moved from Brooklyn, New York, before John Frank was born.
 He had two siblings, Cecilia and Vincent.

 Brascia was a high-school basketball player beginning in his sophomore year at Colton High School as co-captain.
-At 5’11" he took the position of guard in his junior year; he was a starter for the Colton Yellowjackets.
+At he took the position of guard in his junior year; he was a starter for the Colton Yellowjackets.
 He played for Colton on the football squad as the starting quarterback in his junior and senior years.

 Career

 Film

 Brascia was a featured dancer with Vera-Ellen in White Christmas (1954) and with Cyd Charisse and Liliane Montevecchi in Meet Me in Las Vegas (1956).
 With dancer and wife, Tybee Arfa (1932–1982), he formed the dance team Brascia and Tybee, which, beginning in 1957, began appearing as the opening act for artists like Frank Sinatra, Lena Horne, Tony Martin and George Burns, among others.
 Married in 1958, the duo appeared frequently on television's The Ed Sullivan Show (1958–66) and on The Hollywood Palace (1967).